 BI-Rate in Indonesia

-Indonesia's central bank policy rates from 2013 to 2022 were adjusted up and down multiple times to manage economic growth and inflation.
+Indonesia's central bank policy rates over the last decade were adjusted up and down multiple times to manage economic growth and inflation.
 The bank lowered rates to historic lows during the COVID-19 pandemic to stimulate the economy.
-Post-pandemic, as the economy recovered, there was a gradual shift towards normalizing rates in 2022, reflecting the balancing act between fostering economic growth and controlling inflation.
+Post-pandemic, as the economy recovered, there was a gradual shift towards normalizing rates in 2022 and 2023.
+Since 2024, the Bank has shifted its focus slightly to shore up the rupiah while also supporting economic growth.

 Indonesia Interest Rate Chart